Installation

 !!!
 Note If you are running on a managed Kubernetes service, you can use the managed Istio service provided by the cloud provider.

 !!!
-Note Istio ingress is recommended, but you can choose to install with other Ingress controllers and create IngressClass resource for your Ingress option.
+Note Istio ingress is recommended for Serverless mode, but you can choose to install with other Ingress controllers and create IngressClass resource for your Ingress option.

 2. Install Cert Manager